-Take a bite of edible history in an easy, mouthwatering cornbread using rare Native American Hopi Blue Corn and Whole Pima Corn.
-With a crispy, perfect outside and delicate inside speckled with chewy, slightly smoky whole pima corn (also known as Chicos) you'll think you've died and gone to corn heaven.
+Take a bite of edible history in an easy, mouthwatering cornbread using heirloom Jimmy Red Cornmeal and Whole Pima Corn.
+With a crispy, perfect outside and delicate inside speckled with chewy, slightly smoky whole pima corn you'll think you've died and gone to corn heaven.

 THE AMAZING HISTORY OF CORNBREAD